Valley Nordkapp

 Paddlers' comments

 All Nordkapps are renowned for being good boats for those with the ability to master them.
 They tend to have low primary stability and reasonably good secondary stability and that in turn makes them a little "tippy" in the opinion of those unused to them.
 It's a bit like riding a bike - fine when moving, but a bit wobbly when stationary!
-That said, a sea kayak that feels totally secure on flat water is almost certainly going to have you in the water when it's used in bumpy conditions so the apparent initial instability engendered by these designs is actually a good thing and the Nordkapp probably isn't a beginner's boat anyway.
+That said, a sea kayak that feels totally secure on flat water is almost certainly going to have you in the water when it's used in bumpy conditions so the apparent initial instability engendered by these designs is actually a good thing.
+The Nordkapp probably isn't a beginner's boat anyway.

 Nordkapps are recognized as being fast craft and capable of handling big seas with ease, as long as the paddler is also able to cope with big seas!

-Ian Miller, by his own admission one of the "bearded paddler" brigade and a long term Nordkapp paddler active on the Scottish scene provides some interesting insights into Nordkapps - it seems there were some significant design changes during the life of the original Nordkapps (pre the Jubilee version).
+Ian Miller, by his own admission one of the "bearded paddler" brigade and a long term Nordkapp paddler active on the Scottish scene, provides some interesting insights into Nordkapps - it seems there were some significant design changes during the life of the original Nordkapps (pre the Jubilee version).
 He comments as follows: " I bought my first Nordkapp, an old HM with Henderson hatches - probably a 1976 model.
 At that time in our club no one paddled them because strangely the east coast was largely P&H territory and the west coast had the Valleys.
 According to most people you needed to be a bare chested seagull eater to handle one and I was delighted when I discovered I actually had a fast stable boat that even improved when the weather worsened.

 Ian goes on to say "It is also significantly less comfortable with knees forced out to the side to give any form of control.
 I did recently consider a newer (early '90's) ocean cockpit HM but it had the raised rear deck which made entry to the cockpit a bit of a time consuming wriggle to say the least and certainly not something I would want in a launch into a big sea".